 The great migrations and the successive ages of iron and bronze caused the different traditions and knowledge of these objects to spread and develop.
 Thus were born Amulets created from noble metals, precious stones, and even officinal plants.

 The Amulets then acquired additional properties and were seen as curative and pain relievers.

 These were perhaps the properties most admired by the Egyptian people, who made the Amulets a true religion.

-From their exceptional culture, in fact, the idea of creating – with Steatite or Blue Majolica – the Scrabble, symbol of regeneration in the earthly life after death was born.
+From their exceptional culture, the idea of creating – with Steatite or Blue Majolica – the Scrabble, symbol of regeneration in the earthly life after death was born.

 Not only that, Amulets bearing the images of the Gods, or of the eye of Horus or the fertility goddess Isis, began to spread throughout the Egyptian territory, to be considered indispensable objects for good health in this world and as insurers of peace otherworldly.

-It is also thanks to these ancient sources that the Amulet reaches our civilization and today’s cultures, inducing us to recognize the necessary and fundamental characteristics for its correct use.
+Thanks to these ancient sources, the Amulet reaches our civilization and today’s cultures, inducing us to recognize the necessary and fundamental characteristics for its correct use.

 A List of Most Powerful Wiccan Protection Amulets